War College (The Salvation Army): Curriculum

 There are modular courses that vary by year.

 A list of the above courses can be found here.

 Board of Reference/Faculty

-The Board of Reference features established leaders from around the world.
-These people offer insight, spiritual support and endorse The War College.
-The Board of Reference is reforming and will be announced mid-June 2010.
+The Board of Reference featured established leaders from around the world.
+They offered insight, spiritual support and endorsed The War College.

-The War College local and/or visiting faculty include: Jonathan Evans, Carla Evans, Aaron White, Cherie White, Major Doug Burr, Michael Collins, Major Winn Blackman, Faytene Kryskow, Patricia King, Commissioners Marilyn and William Francis and Nicole Brindle (a full list can be found in the reference).
+The War College local and/or visiting faculty included Aaron White, Cherie White, Major Doug Burr, Michael Collins, Major Winn Blackman, Faytene Kryskow, Patricia King, Commissioners Marilyn and William Francis, Nicole Brindle, and others.

 Phase Two

-Upon graduation, students can apply for a second or third year with The War College.
+Upon graduation, students could apply for a second or third year with The War College.